Cape May Marijuana Possession Defense Attorney

 In addition to the amount and weight involved possession of marijuana can also be either actual or constructive.
 Actual possession of marijuana means that you physically have the marijuana under your control or it is found on your body during a search.
 Constructive possession, on the other hand, means that you may not have actual possession of marijuana, but you have the ability to control the drug because it is either in your home or in your car for example.

-What are the Penalties for Possession of Marijuana?
+What are the Penalties for Marijuana Possession in Cape May?

 New Jersey differs from many states in that they do not call crimes misdemeanors or felonies but rather disorderly persons offenses and indictable crimes.
 New Jersey equates disorderly persons offenses to other states misdemeanor crimes and likens indictable offenses to felonies.
 The penalties for possession of marijuana are as follows: